loopdash/loopdash/src/glossary/vps-hosting.md

 title: VPS Hosting - Loopdash
 h1: VPS Hosting
 h2: What does it mean?
-summary: VPS Hosting is a virtual server that provides dedicated resources and flexibility for hosting WordPress websites.
+description: VPS Hosting is a virtual server that provides dedicated resources and flexibility for hosting WordPress websites.
 imageAlt: keyboard
 sitemap:
 	changefreq: weekly